PRODUCTION 1 - 2019/0

 Guildford School of Acting

 Number of Credits: 15

 ECTS Credits: 7.5

 JACs code: W450

 Prerequisites / Co-requisites

-Junior support role within the stage management department.
+Production role at an appropriate level within the stage management department.

-Students will work within a small team under the supervision of a senior member of that department and of production staff, and contribute to the preparation, research and realisation of all or any components required for the performance.
+Students will work within a small team under the supervision of production staff, and contribute to the preparation, research and realisation of all or any components required for the performance.

 Students may work variously with freelance/professional teams, student peers, or in-house technicians on a range of GSA presentations.